rillian/2019-gsoc/README.md

  - https://github.com/cdli-gh/scaife (fork of the reading environment)
  - https://github.com/oracc/pyoracc (parser atf2tei is using)

-Changed submitted to the upstream scaife repo were not merged.
+Changes to the scaife repo were not accepted upstream, so this repo reflects our project's customized version.
-See the [cdli branch](https://github.com/cdli-gh/scaife/commits/cdli) for the customization work I did for the demo running above.
+See the [cdli branch](https://github.com/cdli-gh/scaife/commits/cdli) for the changes I made for the demo running above.

 See below for a contributions to the pyoracc parser.